fbpx

 Introducing Solar Billing Plan

 All customers that were approved for solar installation after April 14, 2023 will be enrolled in the new Solar Billing Plan (aka Net Billing Tariff or NEM3.0).
 Under this new solar net metering plan, customers will be credited for the electricity they export based on its value to the grid.
 The California Public Utility Commission (CPUC) made these changes to promote grid reliability, incentivize home battery storage, and help control electricity costs for all Californians in an equitable manner.
-Billing under this new arrangement will begin on the customer’s first true-up date after April 15, 2024.
+For customers approved between April 15, 2023 and April 15, 2024, billing under this new arrangement will begin on the customer’s first true-up date.

 How Solar Billing Plan Works